 The main methods for 3D rendering are listed below.
 It is advisable to apply these approaches in the proper proportions because they all have advantages and disadvantages.

 The scanline method is your best choice when you need to shorten the rendering time.
-Instead of rendering using pixels, it offers real-time rendering based on a polygon by polygon basis in 3D modeling.
+Instead of rendering using pixels, it offers real-time rendering based on a polygon-by-polygon basis in 3D CAD modeling.
 If precomputed lighting is employed using this technique, rates of 60 frames per second can be reached.

 Rendering 3D modeling is made simpler with ray tracing.
 Through either reflection or refraction of the materials in a 3D scene, it precisely “bounces” the natural light in order to trace it.
 It achieves the highest photorealism than the scanline and computes each color algorithmically.
 The sole drawback to the Ray tracing method is how tediously slow it is—much slower than scanline.